NVIDIA/NeMo-Skills/docs/basics/code-packaging.md

 !!! note

-    When you run commands from a git repo with uncommited changes, NeMo-Run throws the following error
+    When you run commands from a git repo with uncommitted changes, NeMo-Run throws the following error
     ```
     RuntimeError: Your repo has uncommitted changes.
 Please commit your changes or set check_uncommitted_changes to False to proceed with packaging.
     ```
-    This error can be avoided by either taking care of the uncommited changes (via commit/revert), or setting the environment variable:
+    This error can be avoided by either taking care of the uncommitted changes (via commit/revert), or setting the environment variable:
     ```bash
     export NEMO_SKILLS_DISABLE_UNCOMMITTED_CHANGES_CHECK=1
     ```